-Generaly kids form 9 to 10 years old can make their own 3d papercraft.
-This really depends on the person howveer as much younger children are sometimes very good at it.
+Generaly teens from 12 years old can make their own 3d papercraft however it really depends on the person.
 That said, at any age it is a fun activity to do as a family or with friends!
 Younger children can help by drawing or painting on the paper or also they can look for the matching numbers on pieces.

 * these are uidelines only.
 Know that your first one will always be the heardest/longuest to do!

 If you get your template in a digital format, you first need to print your template on the color cardstock paper of your choice.
 Please refer to 'how to get a template' page for more details.